 That said, quite how that production ramp up takes shape is open to debate.
 He’d ideally like factories around the world and BlueNalu is “definitely” interested in joint ventures which are common in the food industry.

 Factories may not emerge until the middle of this decade, but Cooperhouse reckons that regulatory approvals should happen much sooner.

-Cultivated seafood is subject to the approval to first the FDA, which oversees cell collection and cell growth, then the USDA, which has oversight of the cell harvesting stage and product and labelling.
+Cultivated seafood is subject to the approval to the FDA, which oversees cell collection and cell growth.
+This is in contrast to meat and poultry which needs both FDA and USDA approval.